caseydunlap/IL-Monthly-Report/README.md

 **IL Monthly Report** is a reporting automation tool designed to calculate and report various customer support metrics on a monthly basis.
 The tool streamlines report creation, adheres to a predictable schedule, and provides increased transparency to state stakeholders.

-## Prerequisites

-User must have an application capable of reading files with an .XLSX extension (Microsoft Excel, Apple Numbers, OpenOffice calc)

 ## Setup and Installation

 Since there is no specific setup or installation process required, this tool will be delivered to internal HHA stakeholders for further delivery to external state stakeholders.